-After I finished my Bachelor’s programme in Germany (Angewandte Kognitions-und Medienwissenschaften), I wanted to learn more about the interaction between human users and machines.
-I also decided to look at Master’s programmes throughout Europe, not only close to home.
+After I finished my bachelor’s in Germany (Angewandte Kognitions-und Medienwissenschaften), I wanted to learn more about the interaction between human users and machines.
+I also decided to look at master’s throughout Europe, not only close to home.
 Interaction Technology at the University of Twente covers computer science, social sciences, design and the evaluation of novel forms of human-computer interaction: it was exactly what I was looking for!

-I am currently writing my Master’s thesis at TNO, an innovative Dutch research institute.
-It an experience that will serve me well for the future.
+I am currently writing my master’s thesis at TNO, an innovative Dutch research institute.
+It is an experience that will serve me well in the future.
 During the week I work on my final project, which is about the use of embodied conversational agents in a virtual reality system aimed at low literates and non-native migrants.
 I am investigating, analysing and preparing the research approach for this study and presenting it to my supervisors in meetings at TNO.
-My Master’s thesis is proving to be a real challenge, but I am already convinced that it will be a rewarding experience.
+My master’s thesis is proving to be a real challenge, but I am already convinced that it will be a rewarding experience.

 Studying is hard work, so it’s important to have a change of pace.
 In my spare time, I like to get together with friends and go to parties on campus.
 I also enjoy taking a nice long walk with my dog.
 It’s great having the wide open spaces right at your doorstep!